Endianness: Byte swapping

 Some CPU instruction sets provide native support for endian byte swapping, such as bswap (x86 — 486 and later, i960 — i960Jx and later), and rev (ARMv6 and later).

 Some compilers have built-in facilities for byte swapping.
-For example, the Intel Fortran compiler supports the non-standard CONVERT specifier when opening a file, e.g.: OPEN(unit, CONVERT='BIG_ENDIAN',...).
+For example, GNU Fortran and the Intel Fortran Compiler both support the non-standard CONVERT specifier when opening a file, e.g.: OPEN(unit, CONVERT='BIG_ENDIAN',...).
 Other compilers have options for generating code that globally enables the conversion for all file IO operations.
 This permits the reuse of code on a system with the opposite endianness without code modification.

 Considerations

 Simplified access to part of a field

 On most systems, the address of a multi-byte value is the address of its first byte (the byte with the lowest address); little-endian systems of that type have the property that, for sufficiently low data values, the same value can be read from memory at different lengths without using different addresses (even when alignment restrictions are imposed).
 For example, a 32-bit memory location with content 4A 00 00 00 can be read at the same address as either 8-bit (value = 4A), 16-bit (004A), 24-bit (00004A), or 32-bit (0000004A), all of which retain the same numeric value.
 Although this little-endian property is rarely used directly by high-level programmers, it is occasionally employed by code optimizers as well as by assembly language programmers.
 While not allowed by C++, such type punning code is allowed as "implementation-defined" by the C11 standard and commonly used in code interacting with hardware.